QuiteQuiet/PokemonShowdownBot/COMMANDS.md

 - broadcast : Show the current required rank to broadcast command returns.
 - setbroadcast : Set the level required to broadcast.
 This is a global setting and not tied to single rooms.
+- allowgames [room], True/False : Enable or disable the chatgames in [room]